xerris/xerris-control-tower/README.md

 # xerris-control-tower

 Xerris has put together the series of steps required to deploy the control tower in AWS.
-There are multiple moving parts while the deployment hence we cannot automate the entire deployment process.
-We are also in the process of automating / creating smallers modules where applicable.
+There are multiple moving parts hence we cannot automate the entire deployment process.
+The benefits of deploying the control tower are : https://aws.amazon.com/controltower/features/

-There are 2 main steps when you are in process to deploy the control tower
+There are 2 main steps when you plan to deploy control tower :

-1. To deploy the core control tower (foundation) alongwith the security controls (This document will help to achieve this)
+1. To deploy the core control tower which will give you the landing zone alongwith the audit and logging accounts enabled.
+(This document will help to achieve this)
 2. To create accounts in the control tower accross environments (This is automated, follow https://github.com/xerris/xerris-terraform-control-tower-aft)

 ## Xerris Control Tower Setup Guide   >  https://bit.ly/3GWr1NG